- Clery Act

 The Department of Public Safety prepares this report to comply with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.
 This report is prepared in cooperation with local law enforcement agencies surrounding the WSU Vancouver campus and Student Affairs.

 Campus crime, arrest, and referral statistics include those reported to the WSU Vancouver Department of Public Safety, Campus Security Authority (WSU Officials with significant responsibility for student and campus activities, such as the Vice Chancellor of Finance and Operations, the Vice Chancellor of Student Affairs, the Public Safety Department Head, and the Student Conduct Officer), and local law enforcement agencies.
 Counselors provided by WSU Vancouver to students inform their clients of the procedures to report crime to the University Police on a voluntary or confidential basis, should they feel it is in the best interest of their client.

-Each year, a message notification (through zzusis) is made to all enrolled students and provides the web site to access this report.
+Each year, a message notification (through myWSU) is made to all enrolled students and provides the web site to access this report.
 Faculty and staff receive similar notification through e-mail.
-Copies of the report may also be obtained at the WSU Vancouver Department of Public Safety located in the Administration Building (VADM 160) or by calling (360) 546-9001.
+Copies of the report may also be obtained at the WSU Vancouver Department of Public Safety located in the Classroom Building (VCLS 120) or by calling (360) 546-9001.
 All prospective employees may obtain a copy from Human Resources, located in the VADM (Administration) building or by calling (360) 546-9587.

 WSU Vancouver does not currently maintain any on-campus student housing facilities and, as such, does not prepare an Annual Fire Safety Report.